Brody Medical Sciences Building

 The Edward Nelson Warren Life Sciences Building

-This 60,000-square-foot structure, the newest on the medical school campus, houses some of the school's most productive research projects related to heart disease and cancer.
+This teaching building houses some of the school’s most productive research projects in heart disease and cancer.
 It has operating rooms for experimental procedures, a cardiac catheterization lab, classrooms and seminar rooms.
 It has administrative offices associated with this research.
 It also houses the Department of Comparative Medicine.
 Completed in 1999, it has 60,000 square feet.